ndtrung81/lammps-plugins/README.md

 # lammps-plugins

-This project illustrates how to build LAMMPS plugins with Kokkos-derived pair styles out of the LAMMPS KOKKOS source tree.
+This project illustrates how to build LAMMPS plugins with Kokkos-derived pair and fix styles out of the LAMMPS KOKKOS source tree.
+This work could be helpful for numerous projects which require LAMMPS built with the KOKKOS package and then add their custom (pair) styles with Kokkos variants.
+The workaround has been to copy the source code of the custom styles into the source tree of a copy of LAMMPS repo and patch the CMakeLists.txt with the new Kokkos pair styles.

+Specifically, we re-implement the pair style `lj/cut2/kk` and fix style `nve2/kk` which are essentially the copy of pair `lj/cut/kk` and fix `nve/kk` into separate plugins.
+In the input script `in.lj` under `examples/` we load the plugins and use these styles with the KOKKOS package and `kk` suffix.

 ## Prerequisite